Kindergarten: Spain

-In Spain, kindergarten is called Infantil or Educación Infantil and covers ages 3 to 6, the three courses being called, respectively, P-3, P-4 and P-5.
+In Spain, kindergarten is called Infantil or Educación Infantil and covers ages three to six, the three courses being called, respectively, P-3, P-4 and P-5.
 Though non-mandatory, most children in Spain attend these courses.

-Before that, children aged 0 to 3 may attend the escuela infantil and take courses P-0, P-1 and P-2.
+Before that, children aged zero to three may attend the escuela infantil and take courses P-0, P-1 and P-2.
 In most parts of Spain escuelas infantiles are specialized schools completely separate from regular schools.

 Sudan

 Kindergarten in Sudan is divided into private and public kindergarten.
 Preschool is compulsory in Sudan.
-Kindergarten age spans from 3–6 years.
+Kindergarten age spans from three–six years.
 The curriculum covers Arabic, English, religion, mathematics and more.

 Sweden

 In Sweden, kindergarten activities were established in the 19th century, and have been widely expanded since the 1970s.
 The first Swedish kindergarten teachers were trained by Henriette Schrader-Breymann at the Pestalozzi-Fröbel Haus, which she founded in 1882.
+Today Kindergarten education is offered through Förskolor.

 Taiwan

 While many public kindergartens and preschools exist in Taiwan, private kindergartens and preschools are also quite popular.
 Many private preschools offer accelerated courses in various subjects to compete with public preschools and capitalize on public demand for academic achievement.
 The curriculum at such preschools often encompasses subject material such as science, art, physical education and even mathematics classes.
 The majority of these schools are part of large school chains, which operate under franchise arrangements.
 In return for annual fees, the chain enterprises may supply advertising, curriculum, books, materials, training, and even staff for each individual school.

 There has been a huge growth in the number of privately owned and operated English immersion preschools in Taiwan since 1999.
 These English immersion preschools generally employ native English-speaking teachers to teach the whole preschool curriculum in an English only environment.
 The legality of these types of schools has been called into question on many occasions, yet they continue to prosper.
 Some members of Taiwanese society have raised concerns as to whether local children should be placed in English immersion environments at such a young age, and have raised fears that the students' abilities in their mother language may suffer as a result.
 The debate continues, but at the present time, the market for English immersion preschools continues to grow.